 How Has Covid-19 Affected Photos Shoots?

-Overall I am doing more preparations before each job, and we are forced to slow down a little, but not by much.
+Overall the masks and restrictions have slowed me down a little, but not by much.
 Some of the biggest changes have been from locations that have increased insurance requirements, or having to squeeze a covid test into my schedule.
 Overall we are still productive by: 1) prioritizing the shot list, 2) having an efficient schedule, 3) making selections on-line after the shoot, and/or 4) working with a digital tech.

-I really look forward to the day when I can delete this post.
+I really look forward to kicking my mask to the curb.
 Until then, I’ll continue to enjoy the process of working with everyone.
-The chest bumps and bro shakes are on hold, but we will still crack jokes, play good music, make fun images, and of course – drink coffee.
+The chest bumps and bro shakes are on hold, but we will still crack jokes, play good music, and have fun making images.

 High fives from 6 ft.